Cliveo/Cliveo.github.io/_posts/2024-11-22-power-platform-plugin-package-managed-identity.markdown

 categories: Azure
 ---

 I’m going to cover the steps I’ve taken to get power platform plugin packages working with managed identity.
-Hopefully this helps someone accelerate their success without needing to face the same challenges I struggled with.
+Hopefully, this will help someone accelerate their success without facing the same challenges I encountered.

-This is an extension of my [previous blog](/azure/2024/10/14/set-up-managed-identity-for-power-platform-plugins.html), so look there if you want the details of how to create the certificate locally in the way that I use it in my post pack event.
+This post is an extension of my [previous blog](/azure/2024/10/14/set-up-managed-identity-for-power-platform-plugins.html), so refer to it if you need details on how I create the certificate locally for use in my post-pack event.

 You can find example code that I’ve provided on [github here](https://github.com/Cliveo/ManagedIdentityPlugin){:target="_blank"}

+# Motivation
-My main motivation was I wanted the ability to use some of the azure libraries that provide clients to communicate with azure resources.
-My example currently works with the `BlobServiceClient`.
+My primary goal was to enable the use of Azure libraries that provide clients to communicate with Azure resources.
+In my example, I’m using the `BlobServiceClient`.

 # Step 1: Signing the package

-My event requires a certificate called `ManagedIdentityPlugin` to be in the users personal certificates.
-(Check my previous blog if you need help doing this)`
+My event requires a certificate called `ManagedIdentityPlugin` to be installed in the users personal certificates.
+(Check my [previous blog](/azure/2024/10/14/set-up-managed-identity-for-power-platform-plugins.html) if you need help doing this)

+Here’s the process:

-First I found I had to download that certificate & install it in Trusted Root Certificate Authority (this is for nuget sign to work below)
+I had to download that certificate & install it in Trusted Root Certificate Authority (this is for `nuget sign` to work below)

 Find it in Personal certificates, export, follow the wizard to the end using default options.

 ![here](/assets/plugin-package/1.png)

-Open the certificate where you save it & select install.
+Open the exported certificate and select Install.

 ![here](/assets/plugin-package/2.png)